This post may contain affiliate links. Please read our disclosure policy.

 • Beer: use a dark lager, avoid using lighter sour beers.

-• Prepare your beans: if using dried beans, soak them overnight then drain.
+1. First prepare your beans.
+If you’re using dried beans, soak them overnight then drain.
 Add to a large pot or dutch oven and cover with water.
 Bring to a boil and then reduce heat to medium allowing the beans to simmer for about 2 hours.
 They should be tender and cooked through.
 If using canned, then drain and rinse first before using.

 Up close view of cooked borracho beans topped with diced cilantro and lime wedges.